 “My neck has locked!!” is a common complaint at this time of year.
 The cooler weather brings different aches, pains and injuries.
 Many people are waking up with a “locked” neck.
 This sudden onset of neck pain seemingly has no cause.
 Generally, you will be unable to turn one direction, your head is twisted to one side, with pain and muscle spasm.
 The condition is known as torticollis or wry neck.

-Chiropractic care can help ease the pain and spasm of torticollus.
+Chiropractic care can help ease the pain and spasm of torticollis.
 Restoring joint range of motion to your neck.
 You will also be prescribed gentle movement exercises to aid your recovery between treatments.
-Torticollus usually resolves within one week.
+Torticollis usually resolves within one week.
 Your chiropractor will also talk to you about possible causes to help prevent future episodes.

 Chiropractors do a thorough assessment of your newborn before discussing treatment options with you.
-Treatment normally consists of gentle mobilisations (no high velocity chiropractic adjustments), gentle stretches and muscle releases.
+Treatment normally consists of gentle mobilisations (no high-velocity chiropractic adjustments), gentle stretches and muscle releases.
 You will be given some exercises and activities to do at home with your newborn or infant to encourage their range of motion.
-Without treatment your infants torticollus can last up to 6 months.
+Without treatment, your infant’s torticollis can last up to 6 months.